dimanikulin/dimanikulin/AIForSWArchitects_en.md

 - Schedule
 - Features
 - Actors

+# Assistance

+## Getting familiar with assistant or first look

 First I just wanted to try it out and just went from start to the end of assistance in way in suggested and without any clarification from my side.
 The result I have put into [Round 1](./AIForSWArchitects_Assistance1_en.md).